Police say 3 foreign skiers killed in Canadian avalanche

 Three foreign skiers were killed in an avalanche in southeastern British Columbia, Canadian police said Thursday.

-Royal Canadian Mounted Police said the three were among 10 skiers delivered by helicopter and who were caught by the slide on Wednesday near the Panorama Mountain Resort, near Invermere, British Columbia, about 150 kilometers (90 miles) southwest of Banff, Alberta.
+Royal Canadian Mounted Police said the three were among 10 skiers delivered by helicopter and who were caught by the slide on Wednesday near the Panorama Mountain Resort, near Invermere, British Columbia, about 90 miles southwest of Banff, Alberta.

 Authorities did not immediately release the nationalities of the victims.